The NCI Dictionary of Cancer Terms features 7,863 terms related

 to cancer and medicine.

 Browse the dictionary by selecting a letter of the alphabet or by entering a cancer-related

 The search textbox has an autosuggest feature.
 When you enter three or more characters,

 a list of up to 10 suggestions will popup under the textbox.
 Use the arrow keys

 to move through the suggestions.
 To select a suggestion, hit the enter key.
 Using

 the escape key closes the listbox and puts you back at the textbox.
 The radio buttons

 allow you to toggle between having all search items start with or contain the text

 you entered in the search box.

-A thin, flexible tube that is inserted into a vein in the upper arm and guided (threaded) into a large vein near the heart called the vena cava.
-It is used to give intravenous fluids, blood transfusions, and chemotherapy and other drugs, and for taking blood samples.
-It avoids the need for repeated needle sticks.
-It is a type of central venous access device.
+A device used to draw blood and give treatments, including intravenous fluids, drugs, or blood transfusions.
+A thin, flexible tube is inserted into a vein in the upper arm and guided (threaded) into a large vein above the right side of the heart called the superior vena cava.
+A needle is inserted into a port outside the body to draw blood or give fluids.
+A PICC may stay in place for weeks or months and helps avoid the need for repeated needle sticks.
 Also called peripherally inserted central catheter.